Code-Institute-Submissions/quiz-app/README.md

 files.
 It also meant a faster game for the user, as the page didn't need to reload each time they clicked a button.
 Instead, it gave the illusion that the page was changing while remaining on the same URL and using jQuery to show and hide the relevant sections.

+* Originally there was a high score board, which would allow a username input and then would show all the high scores at the end.
+However, as the project was utilizing local storage it was only showing high scores and usernames from one device/browser.
+This meant that most of the time it would only show that one users high scores and username, which didn't make much sense in the context of a leaderboard.
+Based on this, the design was changed so that it would show the score from the game just played by the user, and then also their highest score yet.
+The user score would replace the previous high score in local storage, if it was higher.

 ### Bugs